A list of things, that I have used or wish to try using, in order to make sound come out of my computer.

 The creators, Audioblast, are shy about mentioning who they are, but they seem to be French.

-Freewheeling is a left-field looper, open source, for OSX and Linux
+Freewheeling is a left-field looper, open source, for macOS and Linux

 Freewheeling provides a highly configurable, intuitive, and fluid user interface for instrumentalists to capture audio loops in real-time.[…]